• voxels

 By writing some software which does the job, the whole process can be automated and fairly easily duplicated.

-Besides making a static image, the data can also be used to create a pixel art animation in Adobe Flash.
+Besides making a static image, the data can also be used to create a pixel art animation in HTML5.
+Instead of using cubes, the fundamental minimum size of a LEGO® brick is used for the next HTML5 animation.